timruiterkamp/project-2-1819/README.md

 };
 ```

-Which download all the given url's and converts them to webp formats.
+Which downloads all the given url's and converts them to webp formats.
 After this is complete I have a gulp task which builds every image into different widths:

 ```javascript